fohebert/schistocephalus.RNAseq/README.md

 some of the command lines for integration in another context, in another code.
 Our aim here is to make all of our analytical tools available for replicability purposes.

-**Use these codes at your onw risks, they might require a little bit of tweaking before working on other computers in other systems.**
+**IMPORTANT NOTE**: Use these codes at your onw risks, they might require a little bit of tweaking before working on other computers in other systems.